 At least one representative from each school shall be a member of the Committee.

-Executive Committee (these four people should be from different schools if possible)
+Executive Committee (these four members should be from different schools if possible)

 Other Committee Members